nev-r/bungie-api-scaffold/README.md

 bungie api react scaffold/template/tutorial/whatever

-this example of bungie api use in react, explains a few NPM modules and demonstrates their use.
+this example of bungie api use in react, explains a few bapi NPM modules and demonstrates their use.

-what this doesn't do is teach react. in fact it makes one or two bad-ish react decisions, like using `useEffect` instead of a smarter way of loading async data. this is ultimately meant for someone who knows, or is willing to learn from somewhere else, react.
+what this doesn't do is teach react. in fact it makes one or two bad-ish react decisions, like using `useEffect` instead of a smarter way of loading async data. more helper functions for that coming soon.

+this is ultimately meant for someone who knows, or is willing to learn from somewhere else, react.

 or you can just fiddle with it and customize it a tiny piece at a time :)